 In addition, those attributes which must be fixed for the life of the mutex are definable only through a mutex attribute object.
 Likewise, attributes which can be changed during the life of a mutex can be given an initial definition through the mutex attribute object, then can be changed later via an equivalent attribute operation on the mutex itself.

 To return an attribute:

-'''

-pthread_mutexattr_getfast_np(3)

-returns the operating mode

-returns the protocol

-pthread mutexattr getprotocol(3)

-returns the robust level

-pthread mutexattr getrobust np(3)

-pthread_mutexattr_getunlock_np(3)

-returns the unlocking policy

-To set an attribute:

-pthread mutexattr setfast np(3)

-sets the operating mode

-sets the protocol

-pthread_mutexattr_setprotocol(3)

-sets the robust level

-pthread mutexattr setrobust np(3)

-pthread mutexattr setunlock np(3)

-sets the unlocking policy

-'''
+''' pthread_mutexattr_getprotocol(3) returns the protocol pthread_mutexattr_getrobust(3) returns the robust level To set an attribute: pthread_mutexattr_setprotocol(3) sets the protocol pthread_mutexattr_setrobust(3) sets the robust level '''